Web Hosting For Bloggers Explained: What Is It For & How To Use It?

 You’re having a blast and you’re doing what you always dreamt of.
 You even make friends in the city and people regularly come by to visit you.

-But something is preventing you from feeling like home… Sure, the home owners provide you with the basics but you don’t really own anything in the house and you can’t even buy new furniture that suits your style.
+But something is preventing you from feeling at home… Sure, the homeowners provide you with the basics but you don’t really own anything in the house and you can’t even buy new furniture that suits your style.

 And did I mention that they can decide to shut off their services and kick you out?
 Or what about all the people that you met here that think you’re only here on vacation and the fact that you can’t rent out one of the rooms?

 Having a free WordPress or Blogger website is just like that.
 You might get tech support and be able to change the look of your blog by choosing one of their templates, but in reality, you don’t actually own anything (not even your own content!).

 You might get consistent traffic to your blog and loyal readers but odds are that people (and especially brands you may want to work with) think this is only a hobby for you and won’t take you seriously.

 Not to mention that making money with your blog is still virtually impossible, you can’t keep track of blog visitors or install a custom theme to differentiate yourself from the other thousand blogs out there.
 And if WordPress shuts down one day, so does your blog.

 I know that investing in your blog can be a scary thing, but if you’re serious about it and you’re willing to put in the work, it’s going to pay off!